isomerpages/moe-ast-pesta/_open-resource/Informal Professional Learning/(New) Warm Up Game Ideas.md

 ---
 <h2><strong>Warm Up Game Ideas</strong></h2>
 <p>Below are a list of warm up games you can use for your own PE lessons.
-Watch this page for a list of updates.</p>
+Watch this page as there will be more updates with new games!</p>
 <p></p>
 <table style="minWidth: 50px">
 <colgroup>